pantheon-systems/WordPress/wp-content/themes/twentysixteen/readme.txt

 === Twenty Sixteen ===
 Contributors: the WordPress team
 Requires at least: WordPress 4.4
-Tested up to: WordPress 4.4
+Tested up to: WordPress 5.0-trunk
-Version: 1.0
+Version: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: black, blue, gray, green, white, yellow, dark, light, one-column, two-columns, right-sidebar, fixed-layout, responsive-layout, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready
+Tags: one-column, two-columns, right-sidebar, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready, blog

 == Description ==
 Twenty Sixteen is a modernized take on an ever-popular WordPress layout — the horizontal masthead with an optional right sidebar that works perfectly for blogs and websites.
 It has custom color options with beautiful default color schemes, a harmonious fluid grid using a mobile-first approach, and impeccable polish in every detail.
 Twenty Sixteen will make your WordPress look beautiful everywhere.